NRS Updates: Coronavirus (COVID-19) Information

 Your inquiry is important to us and we will do our best to get back to you as soon as possible.
-Due to current circumstances, we may not meet normal timescales for response and our normal access to our records may be limited, which will impact on the information and copies which we can provide at this time.
+Due to current circumstances, we may not meet standard timescales for response and our normal access to our records may be limited, which will impact on the information and copies which we can provide at this time.
 To help you get to the right team as quickly as possible, we have provided a list of our direct email addresses which can be used to contact us with your enquiry.